Joukowsky transform

 where $z = x + iy$ is a complex variable in the new space and $\zeta = \chi + i \eta$ is a complex variable in the original space.

-This transform is also called the Joukowsky transformation, the Joukowski transform, the Zhukovsky transform and other variations.
+The right-inverse is not a global left-inverse because $\zeta\mapsto z$ is 2-to-1; but a local left-inverse is always one of the right-inverse branches.

 In aerodynamics, the transform is used to solve for the two-dimensional potential flow around a class of airfoils known as Joukowsky airfoils.
 A Joukowsky airfoil is generated in the complex plane ($z$-plane) by applying the Joukowsky transform to a circle in the $\zeta$-plane.
 The coordinates of the centre of the circle are variables, and varying them modifies the shape of the resulting airfoil.
 The circle encloses the point $\zeta = -1$ (where the derivative is zero) and intersects the point $\zeta = 1.$ This can be achieved for any allowable centre position $\mu_x + i\mu_y$ by varying the radius of the circle.

 Joukowsky airfoils have a cusp at their trailing edge.
 A closely related conformal mapping, the Kármán–Trefftz transform, generates the broader class of Kármán–Trefftz airfoils by controlling the trailing edge angle.
 When a trailing edge angle of zero is specified, the Kármán–Trefftz transform reduces to the Joukowsky transform.